COVID-19 (Coronavirus) – We are an essential business and we are open. In office and telehealth visits available now! Learn more here..

 Over time, the nerves Intracept destroys can grow back.
 This may take months or even longer, and some patients are still reporting treatment benefits after several years.

-If your chronic lower back pain isn't responding to other nonsurgical treatments, the Intracept Procedure may provide the solution.
-Find out more by calling Pacific Sports and Spine today or booking an appointment online.
+If your chronic lower back pain isn’t responding to other nonsurgical treatments, the Intracept Procedure may provide the solution.
+Find out more by calling Pacific Sports & Spine today.